 - Working Families' Tax Credit

 - Housing Benefit

 Currently the Social Fund will help pay towards the funeral directors fees.
 It may also pay the crematorium fee, the cost of the medical paperwork and the fee for the removal of a pacemaker.
 For a burial it may pay the fee for the exclusive rights of burial of a grave and the burial fee of the cheapest nearby cemetery will be paid.
 The Social Fund may pay for you to take up to one journey.
 This could be for the journey to organise the funeral or for the journey to the funeral.
 It cannot pay for both journeys.

 Because the Social Fund may not cover all the costs you should check how much you will be entitled to before you complete the funeral arrangements.
 At the moment, you must claim the Social Fund within three months of the funeral and your savings will be taken into account.

 You will have to repay the grant from the Social Fund if the deceased has left any money, life insurance policies or property.

-The Assistant Director Regulation & Protection is responsible for overseeing public health funerals and referrals to the Treasury Solicitor or Duchy of Lancaster.
+Our Business Compliance team manager is responsible for overseeing public health funerals and referrals to the Treasury Solicitor or Duchy of Lancaster.